IsaacScript/isaacscript/docs/function-signatures.md

 ## Custom Callbacks

+The `isaacscript-common` package provides access to some custom callbacks.
+In order to use custom callbacks, you must first invoke the `[upgradeMod](https://isaacscript.github.io/isaacscript-common/modules/callbacks_upgradeMod.html#upgradeMod)` function.

 ### MC_POST_GAME_STARTED

 Similar to the vanilla callback of the same name, but fires in the correct order with respect to the PostNewLevel and the PostNewRoom callbacks: